mportesdev/pictureshow/README.rst

 Footnotes
 ~~~~~~~~~

-.. [#] Please note that glob patterns are not expanded by the Windows command line.
+.. [#] Note that glob patterns are not expanded by the Windows command line shell.
 .. [#] Available page sizes are:
     A0, A1, A2, A3, A4, A5, A6, A7, A8, A9, A10,
     B0, B1, B2, B3, B4, B5, B6, B7, B8, B9, B10,